DV

 Strategy & risk

 QQQM tracks NASDAQ-100 Index with a growth approach, while VOO tracks S&P 500 Index with a large cap approach.
-Beta is 1.18 for QQQM and 1.0 for VOO, indicating VOO is less volatile relative to the market.
+Beta is 1.18 for QQQM and 1.0 for VOO, making VOO the less volatile of the two by this measure.

 QQQM beta1.18